mrlomax/python-classic-ciphers/README.md

 This is a Python script I wrote to implement two classic ciphers: the Caesar cipher and the Vigenère cipher.
 The project started as a simple implementation and was refactored to incorporate a range of professional programming best practices.
 It can encrypt and decrypt text while preserving case and handling non-alphabetic characters.

+## What I Learned

+This project was a practical exercise in applying fundamental Python concepts.
+It gave me hands-on experience using the following to build a program from scratch:

+- **Variables** to store data like the alphabet, keys, and messages.
+- **Functions** to organize code into reusable blocks for encrypting, decrypting, and transforming characters.
+- **Loops** to iterate over each character in a message.
+- **Conditional statements** (`if/else`) to handle different character types (like letters vs. punctuation) and to preserve letter casing.

 ## Features